Dan-Theriault/Velocity/README.md

 # dx/dt

-**dx/dt is a simple python3 utility for opening and creating files**, inspired by Notational Velocity and the Unix way.
-It is flexible, allowing for multiple notebooks, any kind of file, any editing program, and user templates.
-All functionality is surfaced through a command line interface.
+**dx/dt is a simple python3 utility for opening and creating files**.
+It is inspired by Notational Velocity's simple, flat model of opening a page if it exists and creating one if it doesn't. dx/dt stays closer to the Unix philosophy-- it's simple and composable.
+It is a flexible tool, allowing for multiple notebooks, any kind of file, any editing program, and user templates.
+Most functionality is surfaced through a command line interface.
 Configuration is stored in plain text.

 A rofi script is included for graphical usage, and as a reference for scripts using dx/dt.